-FLOW-3D has many numerical modeling capabilities ideal for engineers interested in improving coating performance.
+FLOW-3D‘s numerical modeling capabilities are ideal for engineers interested in improving coating performance.
 Computational simulation is an excellent way to study the relative importance and effect of different physical processes affecting coating flows.
 In physical tests it is not always possible to separate processes or arbitrarily adjust the magnitudes of those processes.
-In the examples in this section, simulations are used to investigate details of several coating issues that are relevant to many coating applications.
-These include such things as rivulet formation, fingering, evaporation, contact-line movement over rough surfaces and fluid absorption.
+In this section, we discuss FLOW-3D‘s treatment of static and dynamic contact angles in the context of rivulet formation, fingering, evaporation, contact-line movement over rough surfaces and fluid absorption.

 Fingering in Liquid Films

 In FLOW-3D, dynamic contact lines are modeled directly without the need to specify dynamic contact angles or the location of the contact lines.
 This is accomplished by using a numerical model that includes all the dynamic forces affecting fluid in small control volumes.
 Static contact angles are used to characterize liquid-solid adhesive forces.

 An application of the power of this approach is given by the fingering observed in liquid films flowing down an inclined surface.
 Experimental observations show that two distinct patterns of fingering occur.
 One pattern, corresponding to small static contact angles (i.e., highly wetting conditions), exhibits wedge shaped fingers whose top and bottom limits both move downward.
 The second pattern, corresponding to large static contact angles (i.e., poorly wetting conditions), is characterized by long fingers of nearly uniform width whose top most limits are not moving downward.